personium/legacy-api-references/api/en/405_Expand_Query.md

 ### Restrictions

 * Expansion of related information can be done in one level only
-* Add \_\_count as an item in the related information list (not supported) to indicate whether the expanded related information has returned all cases<br>
+* Add \_\_count as an item in the related information list (not supported) to indicate whether the expanded related information has returned all cases

 ###### Copyright 2017 FUJITSU LIMITED